-New figures reveal 8 out of 10 firms pay men more.
+New gender pay gap figures reveal 8 out of 10 firms pay men more.

 New rules mean all UK employers with 250+ employees have to report their gender pay gap.
-10,000 employers responded, and 78% have a gender pay gap, based on median hourly earnings.
+10,000 employers responded, and 78% pay men more than women on average, based on median hourly earnings.

 “Gender pay gap figures reveal eight in 10 UK firms pay men more”

 New rules means that all UK employers with over 250 staff have to report their gender pay gap to the government.
 Over 10,000 employers had responded at the time of writing, of which around 5% either had under 250 employees, or didn’t provide the total number.

 78% of these employers had a gender pay gap in March or April 2017.
 That’s around eight in ten.

 Among these firms, the median hourly wage for women is 10% less than for men.
 That compares to around 18% across all UK workers.
 These figures refer to full and part-time workers.

 What is the gender pay gap?

 It’s the difference between men’s and women’s average earnings, and is often expressed as a percentage of male earnings.